tefkah/emacs-docs-converter/pages/Time-Parsing.md

     *   ‘`%z`’

         Non-printing control flag.
 When it is used, other specifiers must be given in the order of decreasing size, i.e., years before days, hours before minutes, etc. Nothing will be produced in the result string to the left of ‘`%z`’ until the first non-zero conversion is encountered.
-For example, the default format used by `emacs-uptime` (see [emacs-uptime](Processor-Run-Time.html)) `"%Y, %D, %H, %M, %z%S"`<!-- /@w --> means that the number of seconds will always be produced, but years, days, hours, and minutes will only be shown if they are non-zero.
+For example, the default format used by `emacs-uptime` (see [emacs-uptime](Processor-Run-Time.html)) `"%Y, %D, %H, %M, %z%S"` means that the number of seconds will always be produced, but years, days, hours, and minutes will only be shown if they are non-zero.

     *   ‘`%%`’